Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 It is: 30 semiconductor and semi-adjacent names organized into 6 value-chain layers, with one-paragraph verdicts on each, three model portfolios at different risk appetites, and the rupee math an Indian-resident investor needs to size positions and file taxes properly.

 It is not: investment advice.
-It is not a momentum scan.
-It is not bullish on everything that has "AI" in the pitch.
+Not a momentum scan.
+Not bullish on everything that has "AI" in the pitch.

 The framework

-After a rally, you don't bet on momentum.
+Entering earnings season, you don't bet on momentum.
 You bet on businesses where the customer cannot postpone the order.
 Multiple compression hurts most when the buyer can wait a quarter.
-Insulation against that risk — not earnings growth — is what makes a semiconductor name "durable" at current multiples.
+Insulation against that risk — not earnings growth — is what makes a semiconductor name "durable" into and through a results season.

 Six layers, ranked by how much insulation each tier has against multiple compression: